redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|lifecycle-container-startup
 Description|Ensure that the containers lifecycle postStart management feature is configured.
 Result Type|normative
 Suggested Remediation|PostStart is normally used to configure the container, set up dependencies, and record the new creation.
 You could use this event to check that a required API is available before the container’s main work begins.
 Kubernetes will not change the container’s state to Running until the PostStart script has executed successfully.
-For details, see https://www.containiq.com/post/kubernetes-container-lifecycle-events-and-hooks and https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks
+For details, see https://www.containiq.com/post/kubernetes-container-lifecycle-events-and-hooks and https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks.
+PostStart is used to configure container, set up dependencies, record new creation.
+It can also be used to check that a required API is available before the container’s work begins.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.1.3, 12.2 and 12.5
 Exception Process|Identify which pod is not conforming to the process and submit information as to why it cannot use a postStart startup specification.
 Tags|common,telco,lifecycle